🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Results:

-GCN Weaker than WL test Mean aggregation loses multiplicity information
+GCN Weaker than the WL test Mean aggregation loses multiplicity information

-GAT Weaker than WL test Information is smoothed by attention weights
+GAT Weaker than the WL test Attention weights smooth out information

 3.4 Implementation with PyTorch Geometric